Student Services and Resources

 summerabroad.utoronto.ca

 The Summer Abroad programs are designed to enrich students' academic lives by providing an exciting and educational international experience.
-Students complete full-year University of Toronto undergraduate degree credit courses from the Faculty of Arts and Science that are relevant to each location.
+They provide students the opportunity to complete full-year undergraduate degree credit courses from the Faculty of Arts & Science that are relevant to the course's destination.
 The program takes place over 4-6 weeks in the summer.
 U of T Engineering students are welcome to apply and use the credit as a possible elective.

 Travel Safer